Tribunals and the Finance Act

 Rojer Mathew v South Indian Bank Ltd.

-The Supreme Court assessed whether Part XIV of the Finance Act, 2017 - pertaining to tribunals - was unconstitutionally enacted by the Lok Sabha.
+The Supreme Court is deciding whether Part XIV of the Finance Act, 2017 which pertains to tribunals was unconstitutionally enacted by the Lok Sabha.

 Petitioner: Rojer Matthew; Madras Bar Association; National Green Tribunal Bar Association; Sales Tax Bar Association; Revenue Bar Association; Navdeep Singh; Jairam Ramesh; Kudrat Sandhu; All India Lawyers Union; Pankhuri Shrivastava; Central Administrative Tribunal; Social Action for Forest & Environment